NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 	// if the Relation Catalog entry of the ATTRCAT_RELIDth Relation Cache entry has been modified:
 	{
-		/* write back the entry to the Relation Catalog block using RelCacheTable::relCacheEntryToRecord(), recId member field, and RecBuffer::setRecord().*/
+		/* Get the Relation Catalog entry from Cache using RelCacheTable::relCacheEntryToRecord().
-	}
+        Write back that entry by instantiating RecBuffer class.
+Use recId member field and recBuffer.setRecord() */ }

 	/****** releasing the entry corresponding to Attribute Catalog relation from Attribute Cache Table ******/